Keyboard shortcuts

 The following sections are named after the “path” to the key they document.
 Paths are formed by an initial . followed by zero or more key names separated by ., where subsequent keys belong to the table named by the previous key.
 The key name * is a placeholder which indicates that there may be zero or more keys in its place and that you are supposed to choose the names of those keys.
 Key names suffixed with [] indicate that the key’s value is an array of tables and the key name after the following ., if any, belongs to each table within the array.

-The use of key names not documented here (aside from keys whose names you are supposed to choose) is forbidden and will cause Engage emit an error and exit with code 2.
+The use of key names not documented here (aside from keys whose names you are supposed to choose) is forbidden and will cause Engage exit with an error.

 .processes